davidcarboni/restolino/README.md

 The framework does less than you'd expect, and that's better:

  * Runs an embedded Jetty server with raw `Handler` classes.
 No Servlets, no Filters, no Context.
 No `web.xml`.
  * Requests that have a file extension are static files.
-They will be handled by a Jetty `ResourceHandler` subclass (`FilesHandler`).
+They will be handled by a subclass of the Jetty `ResourceHandler` called `FilesHandler`.
- * Requests that do not have a file extension are API endpoints.
+ * Requests that do not have a file extension go to your API.
  * APIs consume and return JSON.
+Accept a parameter of any type, return a result of any type.
+Serialisation is done for you.
-You get direct access to `HttpServletRequest` and `HttpServletResponse`.
+ * You get direct access to `HttpServletRequest` and `HttpServletResponse`.
+ * If you need to return something other than Json, use `void` or return `null`.
- * Unmapped requests go to your `NotFound` implementation, or generate a 404 by default.
+ * Unmapped requests go to your implementation of the `NotFound` interface, or generate a 404 by default.
- * Errored requests go to your `Boom` implementation, or generate a 500 by default.
+ * Errored requests go to your implementation of the `Boom` interface, or generate a 500 by default.

 #### Getting started